QVoG-BUAA/QVoG-Lib/README.md

 npm install
 ```

-If you have `qvog-engine` as a local module, run the following command next to link your local one:
+If you have `qvog-engine` as a local module, run the following command to link your local one:

 ```bash
 npm link qvog-engine
 ```

-Then, to build the project, run the following command:
+Then, run the following command to build the project:

 ```bash
 npm run build